CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 # 7. License Information

 The current license is Apache 2.
-The code will be published under EUPL.

 Until the formal publication, the original codebase is NOT for distribution and only intended for use by the OSDD community members.
 Branches are free to distribute and publish on discretion of the repective branche owner/moderator.